kartikk-S/EcoBin/README.md

-# EcoBin - Pollution Control Platform
+# EcoDump - Pollution Control Platform

-EcoBin is a pioneering platform dedicated to empowering individuals and communities to report and combat pollution effectively.
+EcoDump is a pioneering platform dedicated to empowering individuals and communities to report and combat pollution effectively.
 Utilizing cutting-edge technology, BinIT analyzes pollution incidents and provides valuable insights to drive environmental conservation.
 Our mission is to revolutionize pollution control and foster a greener, more sustainable future.

 ## 🌍 Tech Stack
 - **Frontend:** React (Vite)